The-Lantern-Core/project-catwalk/README.md

 # project-catwalk
-A group up design of a client-facing retail portal
+A ground up design of a client-facing retail portal